 - The Viva Latino podcast takes you behind the streams of Latin music’s biggest superstars, featuring insightful interviews and unique data stories behind today’s global Latin hits.

-- This is a unique, audio-driven brand extension of Viva Latino—Spotify’s biggest Latin playlist globally, which now features exclusive video content on a weekly basis.
-Or as we like to say, it’s the “cousin” of the playlist.
+- This is a unique, audio-driven brand extension of Viva Latino—Spotify’s biggest Latin playlist globally.
+You can think of this as the “cousin” of the playlist.

 - Season 1 launched on Nov.
-30, with Jennifer Lopez as the series premiere guest.
+30, with Jennifer Lopez as our first guest.
 YES.
 J.LO.
 JENNY FROM THE BLOCK.
 LA LOPEZ.
 I still can’t believe it.
 But yes, it happened.
 And now I can die happy.
-By the way, the JLo episode got a ton of coverage because she gave us so much great stuff.
+By the way, the JLo episode got a ton of press because she was her magical self and opened up about a bunch of stuff, including her relationship with Marc Anthony, the lasting legacy of Selena Quintanilla, her current view on love, her bucket list, the proudest moments of her musical career, and so much more.
 Here’s one article in particular that does it justice on E!.

 So check it out here, be sure to FOLLOW IT so you don’t miss a single episode!!!
 Enjoy the amazing line-up we have for Season 1.

-Shout out to everyone who makes this possible: Natalie, Baron, Whitney, Andrew, Ayleen, William, Fred, Jack, and of course, Rocio for the opportunity.
+Shout out to everyone who made this possible: Natalie, Baron, Whitney, Andrew, Ayleen, William, Fred, Jack, and Rocio.

 Thanks for listening!!!